jhkette/new-portfolio/content/blog/cycling-club/index.md

 This is a WordPress site made for my locally cycling club as part of my BirkBeck degree.

+I made a WordPress theme to create a customised look and feel for the site.
+This was integrated into the CMS - to ensure that the user could edit as much of the site as possible.

-I made a WordPress theme as well as a google calender plugin and several Gutenberg block plugins.
-These are custom Gutenberg Blocks - that allow a logged in user to add custom design features via a CMS.
-These are created by installing the block editor library into a plugin file and then building the block.
+I also made a google calender plugin and several Gutenberg block plugins.
+Gutenberg Blocks allow a logged in user to add custom design features via a CMS.
+These are created by installing the block editor library into a plugin file and then building the block by modifying an edit and save file.
 The library is based on an adaption of React - a JavaScript library.

+I used Vitest to test a HTML/CSS [demo](https://titan.dcs.bbk.ac.uk/~jkette01/wswstatic/).
+I also used [Cypress](https://www.cypress.io/) to test the final website.